spryker/spryker-docs/docs/pbc/all/merchant-management/202212.0/marketplace/install-and-upgrade/install-features/install-the-merchant-switcher-customer-account-management-feature.md

 ---
-title: Merchant Switcher + Customer Account Management feature integration
+title: Install the Merchant Switcher + Customer Account Management feature
 last_updated: Jan 06, 2021
 description: This document describes the process how to integrate the Merchant Switcher + Customer Account Management feature into a Spryker project.
 template: feature-integration-guide-template